satrun77/silverstripe-framework/docs/en/02_Developer_Guides/10_Email/index.md

 Silverstripe CMS provides an API over the top of the [SwiftMailer](http://swiftmailer.org/) PHP library which comes with an extensive list of "transports" for sending mail via different services.

 Out of the box, Silverstripe CMS will use the built-in PHP `mail()` command via the `Swift_MailTransport` class.

-If you'd like to use a more robust transport to send mail you can swap out the transport used by the `Mailer` via config:
+It's highly recommended you upgrade to a more robust transport to send mail for additional security.

+To swap out the transport used by the `Mailer`, create a file `app/_config/email.yml`

+To use a `sendmail` binary:

 ```yml
 SilverStripe\Core\Injector\Injector:
   Swift_Transport: Swift_SendmailTransport
 ```

-For example, to use SMTP, create a file `app/_config/email.yml`:
+To use SMTP:

 ```yml
 ---